schierlm/BibleMultiConverter/README.md

 [This is currently blocked by the fact that OpenOffice/LibreOffice is very slow in loading documents that contain very many small spans using the same style, which will inevitably happen when exporting a bible with lots of formatting]

-Dictionary support will be improved; at least import and export of ZefDic format will be added in the future.
-[Currently avaiable in a separate branch]

 EPUB export is also planned (but not high priority at the moment).